akka/akka-samples/akka-sample-kafka-to-sharding/README.md

  * The key of the kafka message is the user id which is in turn the entity id in sharding
  * All messages for the same user id end up in the same partition

-Then we can enforce that the kafka partition == the akka cluster shard id and use the dynamic sharding allocation strategy to move shards to the node that is consuming that partition, resulting in no cross node traffic.
+Then we can enforce that the kafka partition == the akka cluster shard id and use the external sharding allocation strategy to move shards to the node that is consuming that partition, resulting in no cross node traffic.

 # Running the sample

-The sample is made up of two applications:
+The sample is made up of three applications:
 * `producer` A Kafka producer, that produces events about users
-* `processor` An Akka Cluster Sharding application that reads the Kafka topic and forwards the messages to a sharded entity that represents a user
+* `processor` An Akka Cluster Sharding application that reads the Kafka topic and forwards the messages to a sharded entity that represents a user and a gRPC front end for accessing the sharded actors state
+* `client` A gRPC client for interacting with the cluster

-The sample demonstrates how the dynamic shard allocation strategy can used so messages are processed locally.
+The sample demonstrates how the external shard allocation strategy can used so messages are processed locally.

+The sample depends on a Kafka broker running locally on port `9092` with a topic with 128 partitions called `user-events.` [Kafka can be run in Docker](https://github.com/wurstmeister/kafka-docker) or run locally following [these instructions](https://kafka.apache.org/quickstart).

+Update the `applications.conf`s in each project to point to your Kafka broker if not running on `localhost:9092`

-* Create a topic with many 128 partitions, or update application.conf with the desired number of partitions e.g. a command from your Kafka installation:
+* Create a topic with 128 partitions, or update application.conf with the desired number of partitions e.g. a command from your Kafka installation:

 ```